Barking

 Remember, though, that if your dog barks because of fear, not excitement, give him a safe place to go where he can relax, and let him stay there.
 Use a white noise machine, box fan, or music to help block out the sounds of company.

 Some breeds are simply more prone to barking.
 These are the dogs that bark at everything and nothing.
 Small terriers that chased animals down holes, for example, had to bark so their owners could find them.
 Now they are our pets but still barking up a storm.
-You can follow some of the advice above once you figure out when it is that your dog barks, but it may also be a good idea to teach a “quiet” cue.
+You can follow some of the advice above once you figure out when it is that your dog barks, but it may also be a good idea to teach a “quiet” cue or an alternative behavior.

 Teaching an Alternative Behavior

 We have probably all yelled “Quiet!” at a barking dog, even though we haven’t taught the dog what “quiet” means.
 Your yelling may also sound like the human equivalent of barking – “Oh boy, my human is joining in on the fun!”
-There are a number of ways to teach the “quiet” cue.
+There are several ways to teach the “quiet” cue.

 If you have taught your dog “touch” and he really loves it, that’s another incompatible behavior that can cause your dog to turn back and come to you.
 I know that’s hard to believe, but dogs (okay, at least one) have been known to turn back from barking at a deer and run back to their person because they know they will earn a treat.
 Besides, it’s a fun game!